This article provides a list of essential terminologies used within OneConnect.

 Legacy (Basic) Authentication |

-Legacy authentication is the process/ability to log into a site using only a username and password. |
+Legacy authentication refers to the traditional method of logging into a site using only a username and password. |

 |